 The Public Health Officers for Yuba and Sutter counties and the Feather River Air Quality Management District are issuing a joint air quality health advisory to notify the public of potentially poor air quality conditions.
-Starting Monday, July 2nd, southerly winds will likely bring from smoke from the County fire in Yolo County and other regional wildfires into the Sacramento Valley.
-The smoke impacts may continue for several days as the southerly winds may persist until Saturday July 7 and the County fire is 3% contained and 44,500 acres.
+Wildfire smoke from the Carr fire in Shasta County and other regional wildfires is present in the Sacramento Valley.
+Light winds and strong inversions may cause smoke impacts to continue for several days.